Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 wait_times_distribution <- FOSBAAS::wait_times_distribution_data
 ```

-let's take a sample of these wait times that we can use as a basis for our simulated data.
+Let's sample these wait times as a basis for our simulated data.

 ```r